Statue of Zlatan: Vandalism

-In November 2019, the statue was vandalized when white paint was sprayed on it.
+In November 2019, the statue was vandalised when white paint was sprayed on it.
 It was also burned with flares and with threats and hateful messages written on the statue.
 The vandalism was done after it was revealed that Ibrahimović had become part-owner of the football club Hammarby IF, and had stated that he wanted to make Hammarby into the best football club in Scandinavia.
+As Hammarby are league rivals of Malmö, many Malmö supporters saw this as a betrayal from Ibrahimović.

-In December 2019, the statue was vandalized again when the statue's leg was sawn off.
+In December 2019, the statue was vandalised again when the statue's leg was sawn off.
 The statue was sprayed with silver paint during the night of 22 December 2019, and its nose was sawn off and completely removed.
 A toe on the left foot was also removed.

 In the early morning of 5 January 2020, the statue was toppled, and later that day removed for repair.
 An art expert commented a few days earlier that it might be preserved for the future by keeping it indoors.
+The statue was repaired by Linde in 2023 at a cost of 350,000 SEK; as of 2024, Malmö's kommunstyrelse has not yet decided where the statue will be placed.